Mineralogy Certification Course

 density | 3.9-4.1 g/cm3 |

-optical phenomena | some stones can have asterism |
+optical phenomena | some stones can show asterism |

-crystal morphology | crystals hexagonal, prismatic, or steeply dipyramidal, tabular, rhombohedral very typical barrel- or spindle-shaped hexagonal pyramid |
+crystal morphology | crystals hexagonal, prismatic, or steeply dipyramidal, tabular, rhombohedral very typical barrel or spindle-shaped hexagonal pyramid |

 Spinel